 From housing to auto sector, Sitharaman announces slew of measures to boost economy

 New Delhi, Aug 23: Union Finance Minister Nirmala Sitharaman on Friday announced a series of measure to give a much needed stimulus to the economy.
-She announced many steps that the government would take across industries to boost economic growth.
+She announced many steps that the government would take across sectors to boost economic growth.

 The Finance Minister proposed to establish an organisation to provide credit enhancement for infrastructure and housing projects with an aim to enhance fund flows towards such projects.
 Announcing steps to prop up the slowing economy, the minister said that in order to improve domestic bond market, the finance ministry will work with the RBI to make it more conducive for investors and bond issuers, as well as facilitate increased trading for price discovery.